lmkerr/pokedex/README.md

 - [ ] Unit tests with Vitest or Jest
 - [ ] Cucumber E2E tests with Gherkin syntaxed business rules and scenarios.
 - [ ] A functional CNAME domain at `https://pokdex.lorenkerr.com/`
-- [ ] Additional information around the pokemon details page.
+- [ ] Additional information & styling around the pokemon details page & general styling cleanup.
+- [ ] Consolidation of css into styled components
 - [ ] CI/CD improvement to include a GitHub action that handles a pipeline check for pull requests.
+- [ ] Storybook implimentation for Component Library
+- [ ] Search History cleanup.
+Only show the last 5 searches
+- [ ] Typeahead on search